 Establishing a Singapore Business

-American firms can also register a sole-proprietorship, partnership, limited liability partnership, or incorporate a company in Singapore.
-For a sole proprietorship the process takes about one day, while more complex business entities can take up to six weeks and require lawyers and accountants to assist with incorporation documents.
-A point to bear in mind is that registration/incorporation of a company does not automatically mean that expatriate staff can be assigned to Singapore.
+American firms can register a sole proprietorship, partnership, limited liability partnership, or incorporate a company in Singapore.
+While setting up a sole proprietorship takes about a day, more complex entities may take up to six weeks and often require legal and accounting support.
+Note that company registration does not guarantee the right to employ or relocate foreign staff.
 Foreign staff must obtain employment passes from the Singapore Ministry of Manpower.

 Franchising